Dear Sweet Reader,

-So if *I* was offended by ads, why would I put them on my blog?
-Why would I do that knowing how offensive they can be?
+So if I was offended by ads, why would I put them on my blog?

 Why you may not have known is that it costs a great deal of money to run a food blog.

-Blogging is not cheap, nor easy.
+Blogging is not cheap, or easy.

 Why do you need SO MANY ads???